BrendanJohn/CustomSearch/README.md

 CustomSearch
 ============
-Trying to implement a custom search for an additional table in my WordPress database.
+implementing a custom search for an additional table in my WordPress database.
 Coding in PHP with some success so far.